 - Lesson 10: Simple Linear Regression

-- Quiz: To test the key concepts of each topic in the lessons a number of quizzes should be answered on canvas.
-Check the canvas page whether you have access to those quizzes.
+- Quiz: To test the key concepts of each topic in the lessons a number of quizzes should be answered on Canvas.
+Check the Canvas page whether you have access to those quizzes.
 Your instructor will post a practice quiz in the first week of the course.
-Quizzes count for 10% of the final grade.

 - Kozak, A., R.A.
 Kozak, C.L.
 Staudhammer and S.B.Watts, Introductory Probability and Statistics: Applications for Forestry & the Natural Sciences, CAB International, Wallingford, Oxfordshire, UK, reprint 2012